Morgul/qtjs/Readme.md

 # Qtjs

 This is an implementation of some of Qt's core types, ontop of Javascript's core types.
-This project modifies the prototypes of Array, String, and Object to adhere closer to QList, QString, and QHash.
+This project modifies the prototypes of Array, String, and Object to adhere closer to QList, QString, and QMap.
 This makes Javascript much easier to work with from inside QML.

 ## But, isn't modifying prototypes bad?